18F/PriceHistoryAPI/README.md

 formats (2 at present) into a single database that can be rendered.
 It is thus an approach to using simple Python programs to harmonize data.
 Eventually, we hope it will be used on many data sets.

+In docs/example.SOLR.schema.xml is an example of the schema.xml file that I use.
+This will be currently evolving.

 THE SISTER PROJECT

 Although we are presenting an Api which (when hosted) will let any programmer do as they please in